 In this edition of Ranked, we at The Film Magazine are taking a look at Guillermo Del Toro’s eleven feature films and ranking them from worst to best in terms of artistic merit, critical reception and audience perception.

-10. Mimic (1997)
+11. Mimic (1997)

 Del Toro’s first sci-fi/horror is a great example of his directorial style, with legendary film critic Roger Ebert writing “Del Toro takes the standard ingredients and presents them so effectively that Mimic makes the old seem new, fresh and scary”.

-9. Blade II (2002)
+10. Blade II (2002)

 For the second film in the Blade series, Del Toro was chosen to impart his directorial knowledge and vision onto the Marvel comics adaptation.
 A rare and underrated sequel, its visual effects were much more progressive, the casting praised and Del Toro’s key style inherently clear.

-8. Crimson Peak (2015)
+9. Crimson Peak (2015)

-This film ranks at number 8 simply because of the quality of the rest of this director’s work, and marks the beginning of a section in this list in which the entries become increasingly more difficult to order.
+This film ranks at number nine simply because of the quality of the rest of this director’s work, and marks the beginning of a section in this list in which the entries become increasingly more difficult to order.